mrganmak/discord-role-manager/README.md

 ## RoleManger opts
   - storagePath = string - path to your storage.json file.
+	- rolesData = Object - this opts need you, if you use third-party databases.
+Warning storagePath replaces this parameter.
   - localization = string - localization language (en by default).
 Available localization is: ru; en.
 If you want to change localization or add your own language, go to the package dir and change localization.json

 ## Events